Looking for some cat litter box alternatives for traveling, small spaces, and more?

 You want these two to be the same so that they can be stacked on top of each other.

-Consider also getting a type that has handles at the side to help separate out.
+Consider also getting a type that has handles at the sides to help separate it out.

-This is not always the rule, but usually the ones with handles also have some air space between the bottom, which helps with clean up.
+This is not always the rule, but usually the ones with handles also have some air space between the bottoms, which helps with clean-up.

 Here are some things you will need to make your sifting cat litter box: